unclebob/spacewar/README.md

-# spacewar
+# Space War

 A Star Trek Game.

-The Borg have defeated; but the federation fleet has been destroyed.
+The Borg have been defeated; but the federation fleet has been destroyed.
 The enterprise is the only star ship left in service.

 The Klingons are taking this opportunity to invade.
 You must stop